rmanoj/QatarEvents/README.md

 # QatarEvents
-An android native application to update events,news for QATAR http://www.iloveqatar.net
+A android native application to update events,news for QATAR http://www.iloveqatar.net